Methamphetamine. Ice. Speed. Tina. Yaba. Crank.

 Meth Production and Addiction Hits Asia Hard as Well

-China is one of the largest manufacturer of precursor chemicals for methamphetamine.
+China is one of the largest manufacturers of precursor chemicals for methamphetamine.
 So naturally, Asia has developed some of the largest methamphetamine production facilities as well.
-The "Golden Triangle" of Asia, the border area between Burma, Laos and Thailand, began to export millions of tablets of methamphetamine to China and India.
+The “Golden Triangle” of Asia, the border area between Burma, Laos, and Thailand, began to export millions of tablets of methamphetamine to China and India.
 The drugs traveled on to Taiwan, the Philippines, North Korea and Australia.
 Thailand soon began to experience its own epidemic of methamphetamine abuse and addiction.
 This epidemic appears to have peaked early in the new millennium, but high levels of production and consumption still occur in Cambodia, Indonesia, Malaysia and the Philippines.
 In 2006, a meth lab capable of producing a thousand pounds of the drug at a time was dismantled in Manila.
 A study in that country at that time found that 10 percent of the Philippine population had used methamphetamine, compared to 1 percent in the US.

 In 2010, the United Nations reported that methamphetamine was the top drug of choice in East and Southeast Asia.
 But reports on how many users there are in the area vary widely, from three million to 20 million users.
 Internationally, the number of methamphetamine labs seized peaked in 2004 with 17,853 labs being put out business.
 By 2008, the number had fallen to 8,295.

 Asian criminal organizations have even crossed the ocean to mingle with the large Asian communities in Canada and establish methamphetamine production facilities, shipping the product not only to the US but also to Japan and Australia.
 As long as manufacturing facilities exist in Mexico, Asia, Canada and the Central Valley of California, those who wish to abuse this damaging drug are going to have access to a supply.